MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td> This method is called when a user chooses to import calendar information from an external calendar.
 The method calls on the UI Controller class
 	to import calendar events.
-The imported events are saved to the database and then the main display is updated to show the imported items.</td>
+The imported events are saved to the database and then the main display is updated to show the imported items.

+Parameters:
+None

+Return:
+None</td>
   </tr>
 </tr>
 <tr>